Skip to main content

 As one reference point, look at the way Cuaron builds suspense in his Potter film versus the way Columbus did in his films.
 When Harry hears the basilisk’s voice in the walls, the camera starts to hover over Harry as though taking on the perspective of the spectral voice in the walls, all while keeping a claustrophobically tight frame around Harry’s face.
 The scene is underscored with a creeping motif, and the lighting grows a little less saturated.
 Columbus generates tension by drenching the scene with the suggested presence of an unseen, ghostly entity.

-As I mentioned at the start, there's a lot more to adaptation than lifting as many lines and chapters as you can from the book onto the screenplay for the actors to recite.
+Again, there's a lot more to adaptation than lifting as many lines and chapters as you can from the book onto the screenplay for the actors to recite.
 (Though while we're here, we'll also give a shout-out to Steve Kloves, who wrote the screenplay for seven of the eight films.)
-Adaptation is also about knowing how to convey an experience using the tools and signposts unique to film as a medium, and most of these tools do not involve dialogue.
+Adaptation is also about knowing how to convey an experience using the tools and signposts unique to film as a medium, and most of these tools do not involve actors sitting around telling the audience things.
 The intricacies of what is displayed on the screen go a long way in building that experience.

 I bring this up because a part of any given director's artistic sensibility is how they use the film medium's specific features to impart not only literal plot information, but meaning.
 Good directors know how to describe their story through the nuances of film language itself.